From Broke-ish to Boujee Blog

 Equity Comp 101

 Equity compensation can be a nice bonus in your pay package, but you gotta stay grounded about it.
-The key is knowing the fine print—and figure out if it’s really a solid deal.
+Don’t go in thinking you’re retiring off

 Spender married to a saver – can it work?